Single Sign-On (SSO) Management

 Here’s an example of the dashboard with several SSO configurations:

-The SSO dashboard has two tabs:
+The SSO dashboard includes the following tabs:

 Column Column Description